clemgi0/Awale/README.md

 # Awale
 Programmation d’un serveur de Jeu Awalé

-# How to run
+# Firstly

-1. run sudo apt-get install libncurses5-dev libncursesw5-dev //to install the ncurses library
+1. run sudo apt-get install libncurses5-dev libncursesw5-dev //to install the ncurses library if you don't already have it

+# How to run in solo mode
-2. run make clean //to destroy old bin files
+2. run make clean //to clean bin folder

-3. run make //to create the executable
+3. run make //to create the server executable

-4. run ./bin/prog //to run the executable named prog To run client et server
+4. run ./bin/jeu //to run the executable named jeu

+5. Enjoy :)

+# To run in client & server
-1. run make clean
+1. run make clean //to clean bin folder

-2. run make
+2. run make server //to create the server executable

-3. run gcc -g Serveur/server2.c -o bin/server
-4. run gcc -g Serveur/server2.c -o bin/server
-5. run ./bin/server
+3. run make client //to create the client executable

+4. run ./bin/server //in your server's terminal to launch the server

-6. in another terminal, run ./bin/client 127.0.0.1 <pseudo>
+5. In another terminal, run ./bin/client 127.0.0.1 <pseudo> //to connect with your client to the server on local mode

+6. In a third terminal, re-run ./bin/client 127.0.0.1 <pseudo> //so that you'll have to clients connected to the server and you'll be able to play